Introduction: What is the Photoelectric Effect and Why does it Occur?

 The given set up D experiment is used to study the photoelectric effect experimentally.
 In an evacuated glass tube.
 Two zinc plates C and D are enclosed.
 Plates C acts as anode and D acts as a photosensitive plate.

-Two plates are connected to a battery B and ammeter A. If the radiation is incident on the plate D through a quartz window W electrons are ejected out of plate and current flows in the circuit this is known as photocurrent.
+Two plates are connected to a battery B and ammeter A. If the radiation is incident on the plate D through a quartz window W electrons are ejected out of the plate and current flows in the circuit this is known as photocurrent.
 Plate C can be maintained at desired potential (+ve or – ve) with respect to plate D.

 Factors affecting Photoelectric Effect